aws-samples/amazon-rds-purpose-built-workshop/lab1-TaxiDataMigration/README.md

     ![](./assets/cloud9-1.png)

- 5. We will leverage Cloud9 environment to clone the github repository.Run the below command in the terminal.
+ 5. In the Cloud9 terminal environment Run the below command to clone the github repository.

     `#git clone https://github.com/aws-samples/amazon-rds-purpose-built-workshop.git .`